 Finding Balance in a World of Uncertainty: A 20-Something's Reflections on Creating Change and Living Freely

 Does anyone else feel stuck between “the world is ending, stop giving a f*ck” and “we gotta make changes to save the world”?
-Or simply “what in the actual f*ck is going on?”
+Or are we all just collectively thinking, “what in the actual f*ck is going on?”

-I always feel as if I have a responsibility to create a better future for future generations, especially with my Child Studies degree, but I cannot fathom even thinking beyond a few years from now - it’s so hard because everything actually feels like sh*t.
-Obviously, things are continually evolving, but with this rate, how can we even be sure that it is evolving in the right place?
+I feel as if I have a responsibility to create a better future for the next generations, but I cannot fathom even thinking beyond a few years from now.
+Obviously, things are constantly evolving, but at this rate, how can we even be sure that it is evolving into a better place?
+Not only are mass genocides occurring, but the climate crisis is also in disarray.

-It’s not even supposed to sound so morbid, lol, but when so many things are plummeting at once, how can we even possibly think the future is bright?
-LOL see, that sounds so morbid - the thing is it kinda is, but it’s not supposed to sound so dark.
-But, I mean, how else is it supposed to sound?
+Not to sound morbid, but when so many things are plummeting, how can we even possibly think the future is bright?
+It’s not supposed to sound so dark, but I mean, how else is it supposed to sound?

-When it comes to how we consume media, we should continue to question what we come across and take the time to think before forming opinions, especially since media is far more in our faces now than it ever has been before.
-Personally, I wish that I was taught to be a critical thinker at a younger age, because it becomes harder to unlearn things at a later age.
-Everything lives on a spectrum and we should continue to question things and try to understand different perspectives.
-I honestly find it beneficial to look at things through multiple different lenses because you never really know what solution can arise.
+When it comes to media consumption, we should continue to question what we come across and take the time to think before forming opinions, especially since media is far more present in our lives than it ever has been before.
+This is a big reason why critical thinking in schools is so important.
+But I digress.
+Everything exists on a spectrum, and we should continue to question what is presented.

-With that, I just want to know what your thoughts are on trying to change the world and salvage it or just letting it be and continuing to live your life as is?
-Are our new use of critical thinking skills propelling us forward?
+With that, I just want to know your thoughts on trying to change the world and salvage it versus just letting it be and continuing to live your life as it is.
+Are our new critical thinking skills propelling us forward?
 Are we just thinking about the issues without trying to find any real solutions?
-It seems to be the direction we’re headed: understanding the issue, but not having real hard solutions, which brings me back to my initial thought of “what in the actual f*ck is going on?”
+It seems to be the direction we’re headed: understanding the issue but not having real, tangible solutions, which brings me back to my initial thought of “what in the actual f*ck is going on?”

 xoxo,